-A feature film written and directed by Ryerson students is almost complete, but one thing is getting in their way —money.
+A 45-minute film written and directed by Ryerson students is almost complete, but one thing is getting in their way —money.
 All of the work the team has done for their debut film so far has been financed from their not-so-deep student pockets, said Zach Silverstein, Ryerson film studies student and co-director of The Benz.
 “There are so many difficulties […]

 What was supposed to be a film that displayed the work of L’Arche, an international organization based in Toronto that works with people living with developmental disabilities, turned out to be a touching documentary about a boy.
 Jason Clinker, a 23-year-old who lives with a developmental disability, has become the shining star of the RTA school of media documentary, Unwritten. […]

 It’s considered to be the Oscars of the RTA school of media.
 The TARA Awards recognizes student achievements across the media school.
 The awards are a prestigious event for the media production, sport media and new media programs.
 This year, the 38th annual awards will be held on April 15 at the St. Lawrence Centre for the Performing Arts.
 Josh […]